 6. Writing Prompt Mats

 Writing Mats make a great writing center activity.
 These print-and-go activities require no prep and can be placed in your classroom writing center at any time of year.
+They require kids to write a short story or fictional piece and add illustrations.

 Try a sample of Writing Mats in your classroom’s writing center with this FREE resource!